 Do you take regular walks and does that help you?

 What we think will happen is not always what happens.
 Part of being an artist is accepting that being wrong is okay.
 It's part of the fun of our work!
 The feeling of being wrong is a pleasant surprise.
 We turn mistakes into art.
 “To live a creative life we must first lose the fear of being wrong.”
-Joseph Chilton Pearce, author focused on on human development Tip 1: Appreciate Effort Overconfidence effect.
+Joseph Chilton Pearce, author focused on human development Tip 1: Appreciate Effort Overconfidence effect.
 Confidence is great!
 Overconfidence is a psychological bias.
 Accept any outcome.
 Being wrong is part of the creative process.
-Try this: Focus on how awesome it is that you ...
+Try this: Focus on how awesome it is that you tried. ...
 Read more

 Optimism helps us be more creative.
 We can learn to explain our lives in positive ways.
 We can definitely use his concepts to have a better creative process.
 Let's talk about editing our Mental First Draft!
 What is an explanatory style?
 Optimism and pessimism are the stories we tell ourselves.
 We tell ourselves stories about failure, loss, and problems.
 As discussed in the book Learned Optimism: How to Change Your Mind and Your Life by Martin E.P.
 Seligman, scientific experiments have tested how this makes us less creatively, more anxious and less motivated.
 Optimism is recognizing various types of success.
 Optimism is a realistic approach.
 We realize that we're not perfect ...
 Read more